Get a FREE, Personalized 7-Day Music Making Course

 C Major

-The C major is the most common chord ever – and pretty much every music student starts with it, whether they’re learning guitar or piano.
+The C major is the most common chord ever – and pretty much every music student starts with it.

 Here’s how it’s played